enbility/ship-go/analysis-docs/EXECUTIVE_SUMMARY.md

 ## Key Insights

-1. **Implementation Quality**: ship-go is a solid implementation (8.0/10, significantly improved from initial 7.5/10 after race condition and resource leak fixes) making reasonable choices when faced with specification ambiguities.
+1. **Implementation Quality**: ship-go is a solid implementation (8.5/10, improved from 7.5→8.0→8.5 through resource leak fixes, test coverage improvements, and security enhancements) making reasonable choices when faced with specification ambiguities.

 2. **Security Model Clarification**: The controversial TLS configuration is correct per SHIP specification - self-signed certificates are required by design.